virapy22/xbrl_automation/README.md

 # xbrl_automation
 This project was developed to verify the accuracy of reported the financial information presented on the mandatory XBRL regulatory returns.
+Financial Statement and XBRL form have been redacted due to information sensitivity.

 XBRL Mapping & Comparison
 Developed by virapy22